-This second mortgage strategy works well with a family home.
+This strategy works well with a family home.
 With an investment property, the process works equally well.

 You can save a small fortune in transfer costs by protecting your property this way.
 Normally, moving your investment property into a family trust would trigger both CGT and stamp duty, and in some States (eg. NSW), higher land tax rates.
 On top of that, in some situations you can lose the benefits of negative gearing as losses get stuck in the trust.

-When done correctly, the second mortgage strategy avoids all of that while ensuring your investment property remains fully protected.
+When done correctly, the strategy avoids all of that while ensuring your investment property remains fully protected.

 Wealth Safe is Australia's leader in offshore tax planning.
 When you work with us, you are selecting a creative out-of-the-box team.
 We can reduce your tax to as low as 5%, even 0%, while remaining 100% legal and ATO compliant.